 This site is about raising free kids, good books, and other random issues.
 Find out more about me here.
-And check out my new book:
+And check out my book:

 I love my country, but I have to admit I miss Germany.
 I lived there for six years.
 I’ve been back in California for six months, but all the sunshine and American friendliness didn’t quite make-up for Christmastime in Germany: drinking warm mulled wine outside, the smell of an open grill cooking real bratwurst—made from pork, not those bland, beef tubes we call hot dogs.